Putin's Ukraine gamble seen as biggest threat to his rule

 Short said Putin has established such tight security controls and rival power centers that he's more likely to suffer "a totally unanticipated heart attack than to be overthrown by the people around him."

 He and Hill believe Putin will eventually look for a successor.
-Gallyamov lists “technocrats” such as Moscow Mayor Sergei Sobyanin and Prime Minister Mikhail Mishustin as possibilities.
-Hill said Dmitry Medvedev, whom Putin tapped as president from 2008-12, “seems to be auditioning for that role again.”
+Gallyamov lists "technocrats" such as Moscow Mayor Sergei Sobyanin and Prime Minister Mikhail Mishustin as possibilities.
+Hill said Dmitry Medvedev, whom Putin tapped as president from 2008 to 2012, "seems to be auditioning for that role again."

 For the moment, Putin remains very much in charge.
 In his authorized 2000 biography, he noted: "There are always a lot of mistakes made in war. ...
 You have to take a pragmatic attitude.
 And you have to keep thinking of victory."